-The heated outside mirrors turn on when the rear window defogger button is on and help to clear fog or frost from the surface of the mirror.
-See Heated Mirrors ⇒ 32.
+If the vehicle is equipped with heated outside mirrors, they turn on when the rear window defogger button is on and help to clear fog or frost from the surface of the mirror.
+See Heated Mirrors $\Rightarrow$ 31.

 Do not try to clear frost or other material from the inside of the front windshield and rear window with a razor blade or anything else that is sharp.
 This may damage the rear window defogger grid and affect the radio's ability to pick up stations clearly.
 The repairs would not be covered by the vehicle warranty.